davidwesst/davidwesst.github.io/src/blog/why-do-you-requirejs/index.md

 ---

 title: Why do you RequireJS?
 tags:
   - code
   - requirejs
-date: "2014-10-07T17:15:11"
+date: 2014-10-07T17:15:11
-description: "Get it?
+description: Get it?
 RequireJS is a dependency management framework I use in JavaScript to manage...well my dependencies.
-But, the title is a play on words cause...of course you require JS...cause...JavaScript is required to..."
+But, the title is a play on words cause...of course you require JS...cause...JavaScript is required to...

 ---

 [1]: requirejs-logo.png